chhaymatt/employeeCreator/README.md

 ### Requirements

 An employee tracking system where managers can view, add, edit and remove employee details.
-Front end uses React and the backend is a RESTful API of any choice.
+Front end uses React and the back end is a RESTful API of any choice.

 ### Purpose